janardhanv/eorg-cc-exercise-hadoop/README.md

 2. Complete TODOs in the code to add the requested functionality.

   2a.
-For WordCountYahoo count words in yahoo.txt file with a Y at the beginning.
+For WordCountYahoo count words in yahoo.txt file with "Y" at the beginning.

   2b.For WordCountDarwin count words in darwin.txt file that include "evolution".